anandpanda3/Stackly_/README.md

 # **Data Source**
 Stackly uses course data from OSSU - Open Source Society University, which is a community-driven online learning platform that offers a comprehensive computer science curriculum for free.
 The data is stored in a Google Sheet, which is updated regularly to include new courses and resources.

-# **Team Members**

-Stackly was developed by a team of two members:

-- Danush Khanna (danush.s.khanna@gmail.com)
-- Sanyam Jain (sanyam0605@gmail.com)

-We are passionate about computer science education and wanted to create a tool that would help people learn new technologies more easily.
-We hope that Stackly will be useful to anyone who wants to learn and grow their skills in the field of computer science.

-# **Contact Us**

-If you have any questions or comments, please feel free to contact us at our GitHub repository or email.

-# **Contributing**
-If you want to contribute to Stackly, feel free to fork the repository and submit a pull request.
-You can also create an issue if you find a bug or have a suggestion for a new feature.
-We welcome all contributions and feedback!

-# **License**
-Stackly is released under the <ins>Apache License 2.0</ins>.

 # **Conclusion**